-- Pete Reed - How Alpaca Comfort has helped improve an Olympic athletes
+- Pete Reed - How Luna Textiles has helped improve an Olympic athletes p

-Pete Reed - How Alpaca Comfort has helped improve an Olympic athletes performance
+Pete Reed - How Luna Textiles has helped improve an Olympic athletes performance

 Pete Reed, three-time Olympic and five-time World Champion is truly one of the most successful individuals in Team GB's rowing history.
 We are delighted to announce that since trying one of our alpaca duvets, Pete has reported that he is getting an amazing night's sleep.